Get $399 worth of free accessories with every mattress purchase.

 There are plenty of mattresses on the market, but shoppers looking for the close contouring and pressure relief of memory foam may find they have narrowed down their choice to Nectar vs. Tempur-Pedic.
 Both companies have established reputations and are popular choices for shoppers, but there are key differences that set each apart.

-The flagship Nectar Mattress is a more affordable option, though the company has expanded beyond its flagship Nectar mattress to include a luxury option, the Nectar Lush.
+The flagship Nectar Mattress is a more affordable option.
+The company has expanded beyond its flagship Nectar mattress to include two luxury options, the Nectar Premier and Nectar Premier Copper.
 The generous 365-night sleep trial appeals to shoppers who want to take their time with a decision.
-In addition to two mattress styles, Nectar also carries bedding, furniture, and other accessories.
+In addition to three mattress styles, Nectar also carries bedding, furniture, and other accessories.

 Tempur-Pedic rose to fame as one of the first companies to adapt memory foam for mattresses.
 Originally developed by NASA for astronauts, viscoelastic foam offers a customized feel by closely conforming to the shape of the body and absorbing pressure.
 Tempur-Pedic uses proprietary foam blends for a personalized feel and above-average durability.
 The company has an extensive product line with multiple foam and hybrid options.